Alessandro Nista

-Alessandro Nista (born 10 July 1965) is a former Italian football goalkeeper.
+Alessandro Nista (born 10 July 1965) is an Italian former footballer who played as a goalkeeper.
 A talented goalkeeper in his youth, he was once thought to be the heir of Walter Zenga for the Italy national team, although he failed to live up to his reputation, despite a successful club career.

 Club career

 Nista has played with Sorrento, Pisa, Leeds United, Ancona, Parma, and Torino in his career, serving mainly as a backup goalkeeper in later years.
 With Pisa, Nista won the Serie B title in 1985, and the Mitropa Cup in 1987, also winning the English Football League Second Division Title with Leeds in 1990.
 With Parma, Nista won a Coppa Italia and an UEFA Cup double in 1999, although he was mainly a reserve behind goalkeepers Giovanni Galli, Luca Bucci, and Gianluigi Buffon during his time at the club.
 In total, he made 66 career appearances in Serie A, 114 in Serie B, and 3 in Serie C1.
 Marco van Basten scored both his first and final goals in Serie A against Nista, in 1987 and 1993, respectively.